Best AI for MQL5 Coding: Top Tools Compared & Expert Advisor Winner

 The Problem With General-Purpose AI for MQL5

 Here's the real issue: general AI models like ChatGPT or Claude are trained on the whole internet — not on how MetaTrader 5 actually works.
-When you ask them to write an Expert Advisor (EA), they're just guessing based on patterns from their training data.
+When you ask them to write an Expert Advisor (EA), they just guess based on patterns from their training data.
 That data includes old MQL4 code, outdated functions, and bug-ridden forum posts.
 The result?
 Code that looks right but fails when you try to run it.

 Common mistakes include: